Defining molecular mechanism associated with Ankylosing Spondylitis (AS)

-Ankylosing spondylitis (AS) is a common form of spinal inflammatory arthritis affecting about 200,000 individuals in the UK.
-Twin studies indicate that AS is highly heritable and it is likely that there are more than 100 genes involved.
-Among these associated genes, one is RUNX3 (involved in lymphocyte maturation).
-We have recently demonstrated that AS-associated single nucleotide polymorphisms (SNPs) upstream RUNX3 genomic locus have an effect on the function and the regulation of the gene.
+Ankylosing spondylitis (AS) is a spinal inflammatory arthritis affecting about 200,000 individuals in the UK.
+It is a genetic disease with more than 100 genes involved.
+One of the genes is RUNX3 (involved in lymphocyte maturation).
+We have recently demonstrated that single nucleotide polymorphisms (SNPs) at the RUNX3 locus may have an effect on the function and the regulation of the gene.

-These results will allow us to define the gene regulatory networks specifically associated with AS.
+These results will allow us to define the molecular mechanism associated with AS.
 Our final goal is the investigation of potential pathogenic pathways and the development of interventional reagents as part of our early phase drug discovery programme for AS.

 The approach described in relation to the RUNX3 locus is relevant to the investigation of many other loci that are genetically associated with AS.